clo4/lethargy/README.md

 ```

-If an option that takes arguments is not given the correct amount, `lethargy.ArgsError` is raised.
+If an option that takes arguments is given fewer than expected, `lethargy.ArgsError` is raised.
 No mutation will occur.

 ```python
 from lethargy import Opt, ArgsError